Personal Support Services

 Self-referral and Referrals

-These services are usually accessible via a referral form that you or your GP have to compete in order to access the service.
-You can also talk to someone to find what you need via telephone, text and app.
+These services are usually accessible by completing a referral form that you or your GP have to compete in order to access the service.
+You can also talk to someone to find what you need via telephone, text or app.
 Take a look through the services below to find what you need.
 If you don't find what you are looking for then contact our team and we will see if we can help direct to you someone that can.

 Positive Pathways -Helping vulnerable young people within Welwyn Hatfield